blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 **Example 2**

-The `Interests` property type could define its value as being an object which has a `Favorite Film` property, a `Favorite Song` property, and _a list_ of `Hobby` properties.
+The `Interests` Property Type could define its value as being an object which has a `Favorite Film` property, a `Favorite Song` property, and _a list_ of `Hobby` properties.

 - Sample data when used in (simplified view of) an Entity